-- Body image issues, such as concern over your weight, height or penis size
+Self-esteem or body image issues, such as concern over your weight, height or penis size

-- Relationship issues, such as a lack of emotional connection or dissatisfaction with your relationship
+Relationship issues, such as a lack of emotional connection or dissatisfaction with your relationship

-- Nervousness about sexual activity in general
+Nervousness about sexual activity, in general

 When you experience these feelings, your body might release increased amounts of powerful stress hormones such as adrenaline, making it more difficult for you to relax and enjoy sexual activity.

 For many men, this can lead to erectile dysfunction, making sexual activity more difficult and less satisfying.
 Sometimes, performance anxiety worsens over time, as one bad experience creates more anxiety and stress about sexual activity.

 When you feel anxious, your body activates its sympathetic nervous system resulting in, among other things, constriction of blood vessels and increases in production of stress hormones such as epinephrine, norepinephrine and cortisol.
 This leads to an increase in blood pressure levels and a subsequent reduction in blood flow to parts of your body such as your penis.